Czech Republic adds Serbia and Montenegro to list of "high-risk countries" - Kafkadesk

 Citizens from Serbia and Montenegro, on the other hand, can only enter the Czech territory for specific reasons (business, study, family, etc.) and with a negative COVID-19 test.

-With data suggesting a large part of new cases in the Czech Republic came from Czechs who contracted the virus on holiday abroad, the Czech government is constantly updating its classification of destinations according to their epidemiological situation.
+With data suggesting some of the new cases in the Czech Republic came from Czechs who contracted the virus on holiday abroad, the Czech government is constantly updating its classification of destinations according to their epidemiological situation.
 Among EU member states, Sweden remains the only one categorized as “high-risk”.

 Croatia, by far the most popular summer destination for Czech tourists, has also seen an important increase in new cases of coronavirus in recent days, but remains for now among “low-risk” countries, according to the Ministry of Health.